PowerShell/DscResource.Template/Examples/README.md

 # Examples

-This will help to understand how to setup certain scenarios with the {ResourceModuleDsc} resource module.
+This will help to understand how to setup certain scenarios with the DscResource.Template resource module.

 ## Resource examples